What Is Integrative Medicine?

 Let’s unpack what that means.

 Integrative medicine is not a substitute for traditional medicine.
 It augments traditional medical practices to deepen the patient’s healing process.
 Moreover, it views a patient’s condition as the intersection of various factors.
 For instance, a depressed person with a substance abuse disorder cannot simply be treated for the substance abuse disorder.
-They must be treated for the depression, too, for treatment to be fully effective.
+They must be treated for depression too, for treatment to be fully effective.

 Thus, every course of IM requires a bespoke system of treatment.
 For example, in a rehabilitation setting, a patient may undergo traditional talk therapy treatments every morning.
-For lunch, a patient would eat a balanced and vitamin rich meal that maximizes whole body health.
+For lunch, a patient would eat a balanced and vitamin-rich meal that maximizes whole-body health.
 In the afternoon, the same patient may spend hours cultivating an institution’s healing garden as part of horticultural therapy.
 In the evening, they might attend a meditation class before breaking out into another round of small-group talk therapies.

 Of course, the various components of the day would be tailored to the patient’s needs as assessed by medical professionals.
-Instead of horticultural therapy in the afternoons, a patient may have a session of NAD+ or a ketamine-based therapy.
+Instead of horticultural therapy in the afternoons, a patient may have a session of NAD+ or ketamine-based therapy.
 IM treats the patient and practitioner as partners in the healing process.
 It seeks to cultivate the patient’s natural healing ability by taking a larger view of the issues at hand.